hack-miniblip/apps/README.md

 Create a new directory containing

 * A README.md Please host PNGs or other images to a different repo.
+Point to the source either in the MBED environment or somewhere else
+* A app.json file with:

+    {
+		author: "Author names",
+		name: "Program name",
+		version: "Program version",
+		license: "Apache, GPL or whatever",
+		source: "Source code link"
+	}
-* The binary file
+* The binary file itself.